 Sleep and Irritable Bowel Syndrome

-Sleep difficulties are common in people with irritable bowel syndrome, as well as other gastrointestinal disorders including gastroesophageal reflux disease.
+Sleep difficulties are common in people with irritable bowel syndrome (IBS), as well as other gastrointestinal disorders including gastroesophageal reflux disease.
 Lethargy and daytime fatigue, which are common side effects of sleep disturbances, seem to also be common.

 How to improve sleep